 - The age of the employee at the time of the injury;

 - Evidence of disability corroborated by the treating medical records

 As you can see, the AMA rating is only one factor that should be used in determining an injured worker’s permanent partial disability (PPD) level.
 However, unscrupulous insurance companies attempt to manipulate injured workers into thinking that it should be the only factor to be considered when making a settlement offer.
 This results in offers that are only a fraction of the amount an injured worker would get at the time of trial.

 Don’t let the insurance company trick you into thinking that you must accept a settlement offer based upon the AMA impairment rating.
 You and your fellow coworkers could be losing out on thousands of dollars.
-If you have received an offer from an insurance company, contact Woodruff Johnson & Evans to make sure that you are getting a fair settlement.
+If you have received an offer from an insurance company, contact Woodruff Johnson & Evans Law Offices to make sure that you are getting a fair settlement.